 You will find on these pages much more than Olympic material, such as addresses and contacts.
 We include short sections on history, politics, economics, culture - all those forces that can have an effect upon people, sports and the Olympic Games.
 Forces can bring people together in sport - or keep them apart via boycotts and wars.
 The Olympic Games reflect what is happening in the world at that time.

-These pages list all the National Olympic Committees (NOC's) that are recognized by the International Olympic Committee (IOC) as of November 2017.
-There are 206 NOC's in 2017.
+These pages list all the National Olympic Committees (NOC's) that are recognized by the International Olympic Committee (IOC) as of June 2018.
+There are 206 NOC's in 2018.
 The number will periodically vary by one or two when a National Olympic Committee is suspended for some violation according to the controlling party - the International Olympic Committee (IOC).
-The IOC is headquartered in Lausanne, Switzerland.
+The IOC is headquartered in Lausanne, Switzerland and is the sole "owner" and controlling body of the Olympic Games.

 The Kuwait Olympic Committee has been suspended since October 27, 2015.